-During many of his childhood years, Rafael Rozenblad (19-years-old), felt lonely.
+During many of his childhood years, Rafael Rozenblad (19 years old), felt lonely.
 Here he shares his story.

 To me, loneliness is a mix of emotions.
 It feels like being sad, useless, and invisible.
-I was five-years-old when I ended up at a crisis centre for women.
-My parents went through a difficult divorce, and we had to move to a women's shelter in Heerlen from our home in Rotterdam.
+I was five years old when I ended up at a crisis centre for women.
+My parents went through a painful divorce, and we had to move to a women's shelter in Heerlen from our home in Rotterdam.
 My father was schizophrenic and abused my mother.
 I once witnessed him hitting my mother with a baby carriage while I was standing next to them.
 I was a small child who couldn't intervene.
 I isolated myself from my family and became increasingly lonely and depressed.
 The loneliness I felt back then was rooted in fear, sadness, and the feeling of powerlessness.

 My mother received psychological help and treatment at the women’s shelter, while my sister, brother and me were waiting for help.
 But nobody came to help us; we were just told to play with our peers.
 The feelings of loneliness turned into confusion and insecurity about our situation.
 There was jealousy too.
 My mother received help, but nobody helped me.
 I didn’t understand why I wasn’t getting any attention.

 After being at the shelter for nine months, we finally moved into a rental house.
 Suddenly, my mother had the full responsibility of three children, and so she decided that it was best for me to live elsewhere.
 I was eight years old, and the middle child.
-Being older, my brother was more independent than I was, and my sister was still very young, so I think my mother wanted me out of the house to focus fully on raising her.
+Being older, my brother was more independent than I was, and my sister was still very young, so I think my mother wanted me out of the house to focus entirely on raising her.

 I couldn’t understand her decision at the time.
 I felt angry, sad, and scared.
 To make it easier for me, she told me that I would live at a childcare orphanage on a beautiful farm.
 When I arrived, the farm had burned down, and it turned out that the other children had severe developmental disorders.
 They threw toys at me, and I was confronted with aggressive behaviour daily.
-I therefore tended to avoid the communal areas and mostly remained alone in my room.
+I, therefore, tended to avoid the communal areas and mostly remained alone in my room.

 While most of the children stayed a year or so, I ended up living there for four years, even though my mother had promised me it would be a temporary arrangement.
 I felt betrayed.
 I remember seeing other children and childcarers come and go, while I just stayed.